Promote economic development opportunities.

 Target #1: Provide financing to Alaskan private nonprofit aquaculture corporations to produce $65 million in hatchery-reared salmon to Alaskan commercial fisheries annually.

 Total Value of Hatchery-Reared Salmon to Statewide Commercial Fisheries (in millions)

 Analysis of results and challenges: Salmon hatcheries provide a significant financial contribution to Alaska common property fisheries.
 The Division of Economic Development (DED) provides the salmon aquaculture industry in Alaska with a source of low-cost capital through the Fisheries Enhancement Revolving Loan Fund (FERLF).
 This capital is specifically tailored by statute to meet the needs to this unique industry and is not available in the private sector.
 Measuring the amount of money generated annually as a result of salmon harvested by commercial fishermen and raised by FERLF participants is a good indicator of the program's effectiveness.
-The most recent information available from the Alaska Department of Fish and Game for calendar year 2017 indicates the ex-vessel value of hatchery reared salmon is $162 million and the first wholesale value is $331 million.
-The rebound from the catastrophic returns of pink salmon in 2016 illustrate the level of volatility in the industry.
+The most recent information available from the Alaska Department of Fish and Game for calendar year 2020 indicates the ex-vessel value of hatchery reared salmon is $69 million.
+The level of industry volatility is evident in the chart and exacerbated by the COVID-19 pandemic.